 There are many benefits to sharpening your knives at home and understanding the quality of your tools.
 On the other hand, taking your knives in can help save storage space in smaller kitchens and allows for perfect results from the beginning.
 We will talk about how often and the best places to take your knives if you’re in this group!

 Sharpening Knives At Home

-I will be covering three different types of at-home sharpening tools.
-Two of the tools are much easier to use and take little to no time to perfect but will provide less satisfying end results.
-When approaching sharpening, think about whether you are looking for something to help keep your knife sharp in between taking it into a professional or if you want to be able to take a completely dull knife and reshape the blade.
+The sharpening process can vary slightly depending on which at-home sharpening tools you use.
+When approaching sharpening, think about whether you are looking for something to help keep your knife sharp in between taking it to a professional or if you want to be able to take a completely dull knife and reshape the blade.